Adelong Station Regeneration Project

 Project Information:

-Adelong Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Adelong pastoral lease, approximately 21km west of the town of Menzies in the Goldfields-Esperance region of Western Australia.
-Registered in May 2018, the project currently covers an area of approximately 86,021 hectares.
-The project is situated in a region primarily defined by rangeland grazing (sheep and cattle) and mining operations, located roughly 130km north of the major regional hub of Kalgoorlie.
+Adelong Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Adelong Station, approximately 21km west of the town of Menzies in the Goldfields-Esperance region of Western Australia.
+Registered in May 2018, the project originally covered over 86,000 hectares of the pastoral lease.
+The station, now owned by the Menzies Aboriginal Corporation, is a dual-use property that balances traditional pastoral grazing with conservation initiatives.